qgis/PSC/.github/ISSUE_TEMPLATE/start-new-vote.md

 ---
-name: Record mailing list vote
+name: Start new vote
-about: Record mailing list vote
+about: User this template to start a new vote
 title: ''
-labels: resolution
+labels: needs vote
 assignees: ''

 ---

 Date of voting
 ===========
-2020-12-12
+Issue's closing date

 Proponent
 ========
+Issue submitter

 Rationale
 =======

 Votes
 =====
-In favour:
-Against:
+use reactions

 Decision
 =======